-A two-week session in which filmmakers and a veteran from the animation industry, Mike Cachuela (LAIKA< PIXAR, DW and many more ), will lecture on the topics of Mythology & Storytelling while also putting together a “writing room” – a creative environment aimed at supporting the development of story concepts as the basis for new animated projects – in which participants can immediately apply new inspirations and storytelling tools to their projects.
+A two-week session in which filmmakers and a veteran from the animation industry, Jim Cappobianco (PIXAR), tbc, will lecture on the topics of Storytelling while also putting together a “development room” – a creative environment aimed at supporting the development of story concepts as the basis for new animated projects – in which participants can immediately apply new inspirations and storytelling tools to their projects.

 There is increasing demand for new original stories to be produced as series, feature films and as cross-media projects.